AliiaSherikbaeva/AylunaGold-Jewellery/README.md

-elcome to Ayluna Gold — a modern, full-stack e-commerce platform built to support and empower small and medium-sized jewelry businesses.
+Welcome to Ayluna Gold — a modern, full-stack e-commerce platform built to support and empower small and medium-sized jewelry businesses.
 This project was created as part of my diploma thesis and was inspired by my family’s experience running a traditional jewelry store in Central Asian cities like Almaty, Bishkek, and Osh.

 Ayluna Gold offers a seamless and secure digital shopping experience for gold and silver jewelry while providing business owners with tools to manage products, inventory, and customer engagement.